Zhaith-Izaliel/unofficial-ubuntu-dofus-installer/README.md

 Here is a Bash installer that I've written to simplify the Dofus installation on **Ubuntu 17.10 - 18.04 LTS**.
 This script is commented, and you can **set customizable installing parameters**.
 These parameters are identified by a `##CUSTOMIZABLE *****##` beacon.

+This project is originaly a demand of -Swipy- on [this thread](https://www.dofus.com/fr/forum/1087-ergonomie-performances/2268044-installer-dofus-ubuntu-17-10-x-64-bits), on the official Dofus french forum.

 ## Installation:
 * Open a terminal.